starzzots/bot/README.md

 can see how bot runs here - https://www.youtube.com/watch?v=jdZOW1HxIK4&ab_channel=KyleVerwey

 Hello any and everyone,
-this is my botting script written in python with pyautogui and keyboard imputs with win32gui
+this is my botting script written in python with pyautogui and keyboard inputs with win32gui

 Firstly id like to say that this is educational and not product ready.
 I wanna show how im able to write scripts in python for osrs with runelite and hopefully help others create there own custom scripts for games they love and practice their skills at the same time